aditi-3110/aditi-3110/README.md

 - ⚡ Fun fact: ...
 -->

-I am currenly a software engineer whose
+I am currenly a software engineer whose heart and mind is stuck somewhere between data, data and data.